 The American-led campaign against the Islamic State (ISIS) has empowered Syria’s Kurds and, as a result, alienated Turkey.
 Meanwhile, Russia and Iran have expanded their presence in Syria.
 Washington, Moscow, and Tehran now find themselves in a complicated diplomatic contest over the orientation of Turkey and various Kurdish polities and factions.

 How should the U.S. manage its role in this contest?
-On January 23rd, Hudson Senior Fellows Eric Brown and Michael Doran will discuss the current state of affairs in the region and offer recommendations for future U.S. policies.
-Hudson Fellow Peter Rough will moderate the conversation.
+On January 23rd, Hudson Senior Fellows Eric Brown and Michael Doran discussed the current state of affairs in the region and offer recommendations for future U.S. policies.
+Hudson Fellow Peter Rough moderated the conversation.